Cloth diapers have been around for hundreds of years in one form or another.

 Do make sure that you wash the cloth diapers in gentle detergent and strip them from time to time to ensure that there is no build-up of detergent and that they remain soft and absorbent.

 There are a few ingredients you should be aware of.
-Petroleum products such as petroleum, petrolatum, and mineral oil can cause repelling issues when used on synthetic fibers, such as microfiber.
-Zinc oxide is a common ingredient which can cause white or gray stains that wash out.
+Petroleum products such as petrolatum and mineral oil can cause repelling issues when used on synthetic fibers, such as microfiber, hence affecting the absorption.

 Will I Still Need Disposable Diapers?